ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

   buffer allocation and pinning, physical-address exposure, descriptor-ring programming, S2MM controller start, dequeue state (which frame was last delivered), frame reassembly across ring blocks, ring advancement, interrupt servicing and acknowledgement, and overrun detection.
-The dequeue state advances only on a push read; a poll read never changes it.
+Buffers are handed back to the engine only when consumed by a push read; the dequeue state advances only then, and a poll read never changes it.
 - A consumer that lags the producer (ring overrun) is reported to the caller through a companion read-only register per channel declared in the JMAP.